-Employee means a person who is an eligible person under superannuation law for the purpose of an employer making contributions in order to avoid a liability for the superannuation guarantee charge under the Superannuation Guarantee (Administration) Act 1992.
+Employee means a person who is an eligible person under superannuation law.
+However, it also includes a person whom the employer-sponsor decides is to be treated as an employee, for a period and on terms decided by the employer-sponsor, for the purpose of an employer making contributions in order to avoid a liability for the superannuation guarantee charge under the Superannuation Guarantee (Administration) Act 1992.

-Employer means what it means under superannuation law and includes a participating employer.
+Employer means what it means under superannuation law and includes the employer-sponsor and a participating employer.